google/applied-machine-learning-intensive/v2/02_data/00_introduction_to_colab/slides.md

 it also supports a notebook mode which has a much more Jupyter-like feel.

 It is important to be aware that not all data scientists develop in the same type of environment.
-Personal preference, costs, corporate standards, and more go into the decision for someone to choose a specific environment.
+Personal preference, costs, corporate standards, and other factors go into the decision for someone to choose a specific environment.

 The environment might even change over the course of a project.
 A data scientist